huaxia1985/LanguageEndangerment/README.md

 The analyses mainly use functions in R package "ordinalNet" for ordinal probit regression.

-Custom R function 'autoord' and its related functions modify functions in "orginalNet" to correct for autocorrelation in ordinal probit regression.
+Custom R function 'autoord' and its related functions modify functions in "ordinalNet" to correct for autocorrelation in ordinal probit regression.

 Details of these functions are in Codes.R.